bjorn-helgaas/nodemcu-firmware/docs/modules/enduser-setup.md

 Controls whether manual AP configuration is used.

-By default the `enduser_setup` module automatically configures an open access point when starting, and stops it when the device has been successfully joined to a WiFi network.
-If manual mode has been enabled, neither of this is done.
+By default the `enduser_setup` module automatically configures an open access point when starting and stops it when the device has been successfully joined to a WiFi network.
+If manual mode has been enabled, neither of these is done.
 The device must be manually configured for `wifi.SOFTAP` mode prior to calling `enduser_setup.start()`.
 Additionally, the portal is not stopped after the device has successfully joined to a WiFi network.